dmbarbour/glas/docs/GlasDesign.md

 A program is a value with a known interpretation.
 An application is a program with a known integration.
 The glas system specifies the ".g" language to bootstrap the system and serve as a foundation.
 However, many other models may eventually be supported through the module system.

-A valid ".g" file will compile to `g:(Namespace of Method)`, using an expressive [namespace model](GlasProgNamespaces.md) with support for mixins to define runtime recognized methods and abstract over runtime-provided effectful methods (see [glas applications](GlasApps.md)).
-Individual methods are defined using an [abstract assembly](AbstractAssembly.md).
+A valid ".g" file will compile to `g:(Dict of (Namespace of Method))`.
+An application module should define namespace 'app' that implements interfaces recognized by the runtime, such as 'start', 'step', and 'http' (see [glas applications](GlasApps.md)).
+Library modules don't need to define 'app', instead defining reusable [components, interfaces, and mixins](GlasProgNamespaces.md).

+Methods are defined using an [abstract assembly](AbstractAssembly.md).
 A proposed set of primitive AST constructors is developed below.

 ### Control Flow